DFKI-SignLanguage/VideoProcessingTools/README.md

-## CLI and Make Examples
+## Command Line Interface (CLI) and Make Examples

-There examples in the `Examples` directory.
+There are examples in the `Examples` directory.
 Some test videos are in this same package under `slvideotools/data`.

 ## Module usage